dogkeeper886/openai/Test cases/WPA3 Enterprise/Step-by-step instructions to create a WPA3 Enterprise network.md

-Here are the step-by-step instructions to create a WPA2 Enterprise network using an enterprise AAA server:
+Here are the step-by-step instructions to create a WPA3 Enterprise network:

 1. On the navigation bar, click Wi-Fi > Wi-Fi Networks > Wi-Fi Networks List.
 2. The Networks page will be displayed.
 Click "Add Wi-Fi Network".